fumes/fumes.jekyll/_posts/2011-02-08-nigerian-sunday.markdown

 - people
 license: CC_BY
 thumb: nigeria.jpg
-extract: A West African community gathers at Sunday for a energetic gospel session.
+excerpt: A West African community gathers at Sunday for a energetic gospel session.
 The goal is to build unity, faith and happiness in every man and woman.
 ---

 This West African community gathers at Sunday for a energetic gospel session.